S3umish/countrylist/README.md

 Install Instructions:

-To run the application , use $ruby bin/run on the terminal.
+Please fork and clone the app and then type $ruby bin/run on the terminal to start the program.

-Please ensure to install the following ruby gems gem 'pry' gem 'net/http' gem 'json'
+Also ensure to install the following ruby gems : gem 'pry' gem 'net/http' gem 'json'